tuo/tuo.github.io/_posts/2023-07-28-quit-coffee-en.md

 <cite>[(226) DOPAMINE DETOX: Take Back CONTROL Of Your Life & STOP LAZINESS! | Dr. Andrew Huberman - YouTube](https://www.youtube.com/watch?v=xLORsLlcT48&ab_channel=TomBilyeu)</cite>

+Bertrand Russell once said well: “The secret of happiness is this: let your interests be as wide as possible, and let your reactions to the things and persons that interest you be as far as possible friendly rather than hostile.”

+<cite>I dont' think I'm friendly to those stimulus that interest me.
+Certainly I won' ask them for permission, I just take it commandly :) Well Russell probably didn't know that things and persons that interest you is the devil who is playing a nice card. （打友情牌咋说？ 人畜无害牌？）</cite>

 Comparing to learn or work, immeidate-gratification types activity could easily get us hooked.
 That's why it is so hard for me to get into working state.
 The beforhead immeidicat-grations types activity get my dopamine base level higher and at the same time, it exhaust me mentally and physically.
 Once the stimulus get pull out, the dopaline level drops, the sympton of dopamline depletion kicks in.
 The focus is hard to gain and feel bored in front of the low-and-long-dopamin-reward tasks.
 So it is better to arrange tasks in a dopamine-scientific way.
 (BTW, anyone really do serioues learning on tiktok ?
 I did try to learn carp fishing but after a while it starts recommending videos of girls shaking their asses ?
 WTF, I neither do that type of search nor accidently click on one)